“Lingering diseases are still curable, those whose regard such diseases as incurable have not actually mastered the skills.”

-- What types of treatment you will receive
+- The types of treatment you will receive

 For the best treatment results, keep a few things in mind:

-- Don't eat a large meal before your visit
+- Don't eat a heavy meal before your visit.

-- Keep all of your appointments, as each visit builds upon the previous ones
+- Keep all your appointments, as each visit builds upon the previous ones.

-To treat any health imbalances, fine, sterile needles will be inserted at specific acupuncture points along the meridian pathways.
-Your acupuncturist will concentrate on acupuncture points related to specific organs, based on your unique issues and symptoms.
-Your acupuncturist may include other related therapies in your treatment plan, such as cupping, Gwa Sha or moxibustion.
-Herbal remedies are another important aspect of acupuncture and TCM, and it is important to understand and follow your practitioner's directions in order to get the most benefit from these treatments.
+To treat any health imbalances, laser acupuncture or fine, sterile needles will be used at specific acupuncture points along the Meridian pathways.
+Your acupuncturist will concentrate on acupuncture points related to specific organs, from your unique issues and symptoms.
+Your acupuncturist may include other related therapies in your treatment plans, including cupping, Gwa Sha or moxibustion.
+Herbal remedies are another important aspect of acupuncture and Chinese medicine.
+It is important to understand and follow your practitioner's directions to get the most benefit from these treatments.

 Your role in the healing process

 Your actions are a key component of your treatment plan.
 Focusing on your health and committing to a healthy lifestyle are the best steps you can take for your well-being.
 Together, you and your acupuncturist at City Acupuncture can heal your imbalances and help you achieve harmony and balance.
-Even after your symptoms are resolved, acupuncture can assist you in maintaining your health, and possibly prevent future imbalances.
+Even after your symptoms are resolved, acupuncture can help you maintain your health and possibly prevent future imbalances.
 The more you incorporate acupuncture and TCM into your life, the more you'll learn to nurture your body, mind and spirit.

 True healing takes time and dedication.
 Depending on your current health and symptoms, you could feel better right away, or you may need treatments for weeks or months to achieve the results you want.
-However, for newly onset of sports injury and muscular strain two or three sessions would be sufficient.
+However, for the new onset of sports injury and muscular strain, two or three sessions would be sufficient.
 Your acupuncturist can give you an idea of what to expect.
 With a little patience and an open mind, you'll be on your way to health and vitality.
-Acupuncture and TCM offer a safe and effective holistic health care system.
-This natural approach can both resolve symptoms and enhance your overall health.
-By taking the right steps and planting the seeds of health, you are on the road to a healthier you!
+Acupuncture and TCM offer a holistic health care system.
+This natural approach can both resolve symptoms and enhance your health.
+By taking the appropriate steps and planting the seeds of health, you are on the road to a healthier you!